GenomicsAotearoa/RNA-seq-workshop/docs/6_over-representation_analysis.md

 an experimentally-derived gene list, e.g. a list of differentially expressed genes (DEGs).

--   Can perform overrepresentation analysis online (e.g., Enrichr, GeneSetDB, PantherDB), and also in R.
+-   Can perform over-representation analysis online (e.g., Enrichr, GeneSetDB, PantherDB), and also in R.
 -   The basic principles are to:
     -   identify a collection of differentially expressed genes